Skip to main content

 Download custom-project

-into the custom-project directory, and add the openremote submodule, using thegit submodule init
+2. cd into the custom-project directory, and add the openremote submodule, using the git submodule init and git submodule update commands

 Run Docker container